 18ret

-The bottome line is that in most cases, LMUL is considered to be “semi-dynamic” – it might change during runtime, but in a more deterministic way.
+The bottom line is that in most cases, LMUL is considered to be “semi-dynamic” – it might change during runtime, but in a more deterministic way.

 And that is one of the reasons why RISC-V backend assigns each LMUL (and SEW) a unique scalable vector type – because it is possible to determine it during compile time.
 In comparison, ARM SVE folds all the dynamic bits into a single parameter, vscale.